WALMIN/flutter_barcode_scanner/README.md

 ```

 Here in `scanBarcode`,

+ `TITLE` is a the text of the title on screen, you can pass an empty string for no title or any text of your choice and language,

  `COLOR_CODE` is hex-color which is the color of line in barcode overlay, you can pass any color of your choice,